Dimension-independent spectral gap of polar slice sampling: Preliminaries

 Note that $\norm{\cdot}_{2,\pi}$ is a norm on the quotient space of $L_2(\pi)$ under the equivalence relation identifying functions that coincide $\pi$-a.e.
 It is induced by the inner product $\langle \cdot, \cdot \rangle_{\pi}$ on $L_2(\pi)$ defined by

 Observe that $P$ acting on functions $g: G \ra \R$ via $g \mapsto P g$ as in \eqref{Eq:MO_right} defines a linear operator mapping from $L_2(\pi)$ into $L_2(\pi)$.
-Interpreting $\pi$ as a transition kernel that is constant in its first argument, $\pi$ also induces a linear operator mapping from $L_2(\pi)$ into $L_2(\pi)$.
-This allows us to define the spectral gap of $P$ as
+Interpreting $\pi$ as a transition kernel that is constant in its first argument, $\pi$ also induces a linear operator mapping from $L_2(\pi)$ into $L_2(\pi)$, specifically by